danielb2/datastorm/Readme.md

     SELECT COUNT(*) as count FROM `countries` WHERE region='Middle East'

-# Sequel Models #
+# DataStorm Models #
 A model class wraps a dataset, and an instance of that class wraps a single record in the dataset.

-Model classes are defined as regular Ruby classes inheriting from Sequel.Model
+Model classes are defined as regular Ruby classes inheriting from DataStorm.Model

-Using coffee script syntax (use http://js2coffee.org/ to translate) for sake of abbriviation:
+Using coffee script syntax (use http://js2coffee.org/ to translate) for sake of abbreviation:

-    DB = new Sequel.mysql {username: 'root', password: '', host: 'localhost', database: 'sequel_test'}
+    DB = new DataStorm.mysql {username: 'root', password: '', host: 'localhost', database: 'datastorm_test'}

-    class Post extends Sequel.Model
+    class Post extends DataStorm.Model
       @db = DB

-Sequel model classes assume that the table name is an underscored plural of the class name:
+DataStorm model classes assume that the table name is an underscored plural of the class name:

     Post.table_name() //=> :posts

 ## Model instances ##
 Model instances are identified by a primary key.
-Sequel currently only uses 'id' for primary key.
+DataStorm currently only uses 'id' for primary key.

     Post.find 123, (err, post) ->